 An exception to exceed the 2.5 months of summer salary on sponsored projects will require a completed REQUEST TO CHARGE OVER 2.5 MONTHS SUMMER SALARY TO SPONSORED PROJECTS FORM from the PI, which indicates the full extent of the effort during the summer period.
 The request will then require the approval of the faculty member's Division/Department Chairperson, Dean, and the Vice Provost for Research and Strategic Initiatives.
 In rare circumstances, University faculty compensated for eleven-month academic appointments may be eligible for up to one month of summer salary subject to University approval and relevant agency allowability.
 The request would require the approval of the faculty member's Division/Department Chairperson, Dean, and the Vice Provost for Research and Strategic Initiatives.

-For a copy of the REQUEST TO CHARGE OVER 2.5 MONTHS SUMMER SALARY TO SPONSORED PROJECTS FORM, please contact RSP's Regulatory Affairs Specialist.
+For a copy of the REQUEST TO CHARGE OVER 2.5 MONTHS SUMMER SALARY TO SPONSORED PROJECTS FORM, please contact RSP's Compliance Monitoring Officer.

 Non-sponsored funds, such as internal support from the University, may also be used to cover salary for any portion of the summer salary, including the remaining 0.5 month not allowed on sponsored projects.